Apply for a grant

 Focus areas

 • Geriatrics research.
-Accepting proposals in 2023.
+Accepting proposals in 2024.

-Initiatives that take a scientific approach to an examination of healthy aging, health services and the quality of life for older adults.
+• Initiatives that take a scientific approach to an examination of healthy aging, health services and the quality of life for older adults.
 Projects will consolidate and analyze existing knowledge and/or discover new knowledge with the goal of better understanding issues that affect older adults.
-Applicants are typically academic or medical institutions.
+Applicants are typically from academic or medical institutions.

 • Seniors’ health & wellbeing.
-Accepting proposals in 2023.
+Accepting proposals in 2024.

 Initiatives that have as their primary focus improved physical, mental and/or social health and wellness among older adults.
 Projects will increase our understanding of critical issues related to older adults and propose innovative methods to address those issues.
 Applicants may be national or provincial non-profits or smaller, community-based organizations.

 • Social engagement.
-Accepting proposals in 2023.
+Accepting proposals in 2024.

 Initiatives that have as their primary focus improved social engagement for older adults.
 Projects will increase our understanding of social isolation and loneliness among older adults and propose innovative methods to address social isolation.
 Applicants may be national or provincial non-profits or smaller, community-based organizations.